What is a Health and Hygiene Management Plan (HHMP)?

 - Basic statistical analysis of submitted samples

-- Functionality that enables users to conduct an annual review of site specific HHMPs
+- Functionality that enables users to submit a ‘revision’ of an existing HHMP.

-The HHMP must be submitted by a corporate endorser (registered manager of a mine or delegate).
+An HHMP must be submitted via the ‘Approvals’ sub-system in SRS by a corporate endorser (registered manager of a mine or delegate).
 This signifies a commitment to actions described in the HHMP.
-Other company representatives (such as a hygienist, ventilation officer or noise officer) will be able to access and edit the HHMP but cannot complete the final submission.

-Third parties, such as contractors or consultants, can input data, if granted the relevant SRS security access by the company administrator acting on behalf of the registered manager and principal employer.
+Other company representatives such as a hygienist, ventilation officer or noise officer and/or third parties, such as contractors or consultants, can input data, if granted the relevant SRS security access by the company administrator acting on behalf of the Registered Manager and Principal Employer.

 How do I submit sample results via SRS?